puffbro/outer-wilds-traditional-chinese-translation/README.md

 # Outer Wilds 繁中 mod

 Change simplified chinese to traditional chinese.
+Options to show characters names in English, you can change the setting in Mods menu.

 Original source code from milesand's outerwilds korean translation mod.